Co-Parent Communication Scripts That Reduce Fights

 The actual request — swapping Friday for Saturday — is buried under an accusation ("you always").
 The receiving parent doesn't even register the request because their brain has already activated a defensive response.
 They reply to the criticism, not the logistics.
 And the spiral begins.

-Co-parent communication scripts work because they separate the logistics from the emotion by design.
+Scripts work because they separate the logistics from the emotion by design.
 When you use a pre-written template, the inflammatory language never makes it into the message in the first place.
-You're not suppressing your feelings — you're just choosing not to send them to the one person least equipped to receive them constructively.

 The BIFF Framework: Your Foundation for Every Message